yunho-c/charsiug2p-tvm/NOTES/CHARSIUG2P_TVM_PORTING_PLAN.md

 - Torch export incompatibilities (T5 attention, relative position bias): mitigate by exporting smaller wrappers, enabling decomposition (`run_ep_decomposition=True`), or falling back to ONNX for forward graphs.
 - Cache complexity for encoder-decoder (self-attn + cross-attn): start cacheless; then cache decoder self-attn first; treat cross-attn keys/values as precomputed from encoder states.
 - Input prefix exactness (`"<lang>:"` vs `"<lang>: "`): lock this to the exact HF checkpoint behavior via the gold harness and treat it as part of the model contract.

+## Beam search: pros and cons (for G2P)

+Pros:

+- Often improves pronunciation accuracy on ambiguous words or low-resource languages.
+- Can reduce rare hallucinations in the decoder (by exploring alternatives).
+- Useful if you plan to expose multiple pronunciations (n-best outputs).

+Cons:

+- Slower and more memory intensive (multiple beams per step).
+- Harder to make fully static-shape on-device without over-allocating buffers.
+- For these G2P checkpoints, the README suggests greedy decoding is already sufficient.